dinanrm/LectureSystem/README.md

 # LectureSystem
 Backend application that created to manage lecture activities virtually.
 Created using ASP .NET Core Web API + Razor Page, the database uses SQL Server and the application is currently hosted on Azure Cloud.

+This website is hosted on Azure cloud : https://lecturesystem.azurewebsites.net/

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.